Venefit - Varicose Vein Radiofrequency Treatment Los Angeles

 During a varicose vein treatment session, your physician uses duplex ultrasound guidance to locate the trouble causing vein and then accurately positions the Venefit™ Radiofrequency (RF) catheter tip into the diseased vein through a small tube he/she has inserted into the vein through a tiny incision.
 The vein doctor then injects a large amount of numbing solution around the vein that has to be treated.
 A second role of the numbing solution, besides its numbing action, is to serve like an insulating sleeve and protect the surrounding tissues from heat damage.
 As the RF energy is delivered and the catheter is withdrawn, the heat applied to the vein wall destroys its regenerative capacity and shrinks its collagen, leading to its permanent closure.
 The treated leg is then wrapped, and compression stockings applied in the doctor’s office.
 Although patients are able to walk immediately, and usually return to normal activity the next day, they are advised to arrange for transportation back home as the treated leg may be partially numb.

-In the weeks that follow the procedure, Dr. Dishakjian, the phlebologist (vein doctor) of the center, will monitor the progress of your recovery, and accordingly recommend an appropriate procedure to eliminate any residual veins to achieve the best cosmetic outcome with the least discomfort.
+In the weeks that follow the procedure, Dr. Dishakjian, the phlebologist (vein doctor) of the center, will monitor the progress of patient recovery, and accordingly recommend an appropriate procedure to eliminate any residual veins to achieve the best cosmetic outcome with the least discomfort.

 Please go to varicose veins – FAQ for answers to a host of questions related to endovenous thermal ablation.